 - Avoid anything that may be too feminine or masculine, such as intense floral or sweet fruit aromas.

 Do you need professional help with ambiance-enhancing upgrades for your hotel rooms or facilities?
-If so, contact the experienced team at Parkwest General Contractors today.
+If so, contact Nikki Fox at ParkWest General Contractors at firstname.lastname@example.org. today.
 We provide high-quality architectural renovations for the hospitality industry.